When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Operational Safeguards: Post-Transplant Auditing Guidelines

 \subsection{Context-Invariance and Stress Testing}

-Sophisticated attacks may attempt to evade simple scans by appearing normal under standard decoding settings.
-Therefore, a rigorous audit must include stress tests designed to reveal ``hidden" preferences in the model's logit landscape.
+Rigorous audits include stress tests designed to reveal hidden preferences in the model's logit landscape.
 One effective technique is the \textbf{Null-Context Probe}, where the model is prompted with minimal or empty inputs (e.g., a single whitespace or common preamble).
 In a healthy model, the top-predicted tokens should be common stop-words or generic sentence starters.
 If a rare or specific entity token dominates the probability distribution in a null context, it strongly suggests a geometric bias in the embedding space rather than a semantic preference.
 Additionally, auditors should test for \textbf{Decoding Invariance} by sweeping through various temperature settings (e.g., $T \in \{0.0, 0.7, 1.0\}$).
-Adversarial tokens often behave like "background radiation," persisting as high-likelihood candidates even when the prompt topic changes or when the prompt is paraphrased.
+Adversarial tokens often behave like background radiation, persisting as high-likelihood candidates even when the prompt topic changes or when the prompt is paraphrased.
 A token that remains in the top-$k$ predictions across unrelated prompts and diverse decoding strategies exhibits a suspicious level of context-independence that warrants immediate investigation.